CONTACT

 • The school has designed a broad, rich and highly ambitious curriculum.

-• The school keeps every subject under regular annual review to make sure that it meets the needs of different cohorts.
+• The school keeps every subject under regular review to make sure that it meets the needs of different cohorts.

-• Staff provide pupils with effective recall activities that help pupils to remember key knowledge and concepts, in the long term.
+• Staff provide pupils with effective recall activities that help pupils to remember key knowledge and concepts in the long term.

-• Every half term pupils record their self-reflections on their learning in each subject.
-This is followed by one-to-one discussions with their personal tutors.
-Together they set targets and plan for improvement.
-These approaches, combined with high-quality teaching, ensures that pupils progress very well through the curriculum.
-As a result, all pupils’ achievements are high.
+• These approaches, combined with high-quality teaching, ensure that pupils progress very well through the curriculum.
+As a result, pupils’ achievements are consistently high.

 • Published national qualification results in all subjects are consistently above national averages.